antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 We now have a signature that distinguishes between the two types of cells.
 We also obtained some hints about functional characteristics of these cells.
 How does this signature behave in other datasets?
 Does the same set of genes tell us something about other sets of tumors or cell lines?
 This is the next step in our analysis. <br><br>

-We've assembled a more complex dataset by gathering the dataset consisting of: <br>
+We've assembled a more complex dataset that consists of: <br>
 * the 4 pairs of cell lines,
 * additional neuroblastoma cell lines from the first dataset and
 * publicly available data of non-malignant human neural crest tissue.